 Debt Relief Clinic

 The Debt Relief Clinic provides debt-related legal assistance on issues arising from past-due medical/hospital bills, loans, predatory lending, unfair/abusive collections practices, and more for under-served individuals in Hillsborough County, Florida.
 Students have an opportunity to represent clients in transactional matters, alternative dispute resolution, and pre-litigation resolution, all under the supervision of practicing attorneys.

-The Estate Planning Clinic here is a one-term live-client clinic, available for evening and weekend students.
-Students interview and counsel clients and draft wills, powers of attorney, and medical directives for the client, with priority for weekend and evening students.
+The Estate Planning Clinics information is here.
+They are both one-term live-client clinics, available for evening and weekend students, in either Lansing or Auburn Hills, Michigan.
+Students interview and counsel clients and draft wills, powers of attorney, and medical directives for the client.

 WMU-Cooley Innocence Project